 - Fire procedure is displayed in each room and explained to guests on arrival.
 Guests requiring assistance at an evacuation are identified at this time and door hanger cards are issued

 - Mobile phone reception is generally good from the main building

 - Assistance dogs accompanying visually or hearing impaired guests are welcome; dogs must be kept on a lead or harness at all times

 - Information can be provided in large print

 - Special diets can be catered for.
 Specialist food can be obtained with prior notice

 You can check in to your room from 2.30pm onwards (premium rooms from 1pm).
 Please join us for afternoon tea.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.

-Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
-If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.
 When we go out, we'll be walking up to 3 miles (5km) carrying our equipment as we find the very best landscapes to capture in our sketchbooks.
 Please note: St Ives holidays typically involve some walking on rough terrain, hills, steps and hilly cobbled streets.